SillyTavern/SillyTavern-Docs/Usage/st-script.md

 STscript is built using the slash commands engine, utilizing command batching, data piping, macros, and variables.
 These concepts are going to be described in the following document.

+**Security precaution**

+With great power comes great responsibility.
+Be careful and always inspect the scripts before executing them.

 ## Hello, World!

 To run your first script, open any SillyTavern chat and type the following into the chat input bar: